oviya-raja/ist-402/learning-path/W07/README.md

 ---

-## 🛡️ Error Handling
+## 🛡️ Error Handling Strategies

-The workflow includes error handling strategies for common scenarios:
+The workflow includes comprehensive error handling strategies for common scenarios:

-1. **No Results Found:** Agent explicitly states when information is not in the knowledge base and suggests related concepts.
+1. **No Results Found:** Agent explicitly states when information is not in the knowledge base and suggests related concepts from available knowledge base content.

-2. **Out-of-Scope Queries:** Agent redirects assignment-related queries to concept learning and politely handles non-course topics.
+2. **Out-of-Scope Queries:** Agent redirects assignment-related queries to concept learning and politely handles non-course topics with clear explanation of scope limitations.

-3. **System Failures:** Workflow routes to General Assistant as fallback if specific capability fails, ensuring graceful degradation.
+3. **System Failures:** Workflow routes to General Assistant as fallback if specific capability fails, ensuring graceful degradation and continued functionality.

+4. **Invalid Input Format:** Query Rewrite Agent normalizes and clarifies ambiguous queries before processing.

+5. **Classification Errors:** If/Else node provides default fallback route to General Agent when classification is uncertain.

+6. **File Search Failures:** Agent explicitly informs user when knowledge base search returns no results and suggests alternative queries.

 ---